openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 where input2 is input1 to perform type conversion on DPU instead of UPA.
 ### `-convert-reduce-to-pooling`: Convert reduce to pooling ops
 The pass is to convert reduce operations (mean, max, sum, min) into pooling.
+### `-convert-reflect-pad-to-slice-and-concat`: Convert reflect pad to slice and concat
+Convert reflect pad to slice and concat
 ### `-convert-reorder-to-permute-quantize`: Converts IE.Reorder to DPU permute
 Converts IE.Reorder with float16 input and float16 output to DPU permute.
+### `-convert-scalar-to-tensor`: Convert a scalar input to tensor
+This pass checks the operands/results rank for any operation and if it is a scalar(its rank is 0), it will be converted into a tensor with one element.
 ### `-convert-scale-shift-depthwise`: Convert Scale-Shift operation to Depthwise Convolution
 The pass is a part of `HardwareMode` pipeline.

 Convert Scale-Shift operation to Depthwise convolution.
+### `-convert-scatterndupdate-to-strided-concat`: Convert ScatterNDUpdate op to strided concat ops
+The pass is a part of `AdjustForVPU` pipeline.

+This pass replaces `ScatterNDUpdate` operations with `Concat` operations with strides.
 ### `-convert-shape-to-4d`: Convert tensors shapes to 4D
 The pass is a part of `AdjustForVPU` pipeline.